This Main combi boiler is a nifty little boiler designed to fit in a cupboard and to be extremely simple to operate.

 Brass hydroblock, instead of plastic like some other well-known and more expensive brands.

 Stainless steel heat exchanger.
 This is not as good a heat conductor as aluminium heat exchangers but the metal is much less reactive and the waterways large, so less change of a blockage due to sludge.

 The heat exchanger is also easier to access, inspect and clean as it opens at the front instead of the top.

-The burner door seal made of rubber doesn’t need to be changed every time you open the heat exchanger or on a regular basis, unlike some other brands out there.
+The burner door seal is made of rubber that doesn’t need to be changed every time you open the heat exchanger or on a regular basis, unlike some other brands out there.
 Instead, you just change it as and when required depending on its condition.

 This Main boiler may have an exceedingly simple interface but a lot of though has gone into the design of this boiler with various well-thought out features for engineers, making it a pleasure to work on.

 The simple interface itself is by design as mentioned before.

 The expansion vessel is located on the side rather than at the back and the valve sticks out at the top of the boiler, making it easily accessible.

 There’s also plenty of space to work inside.

 There’s a drip loop that collects any water from the air intake and directs it to the condensate trap.
 A drip tray at the bottom to guide water away to a low point so it can be easily drained.